-Sound Forge Pro for Mac review
+Sound Forge Pro Mac full review

 It’s not often that Mac users cast admiring glances towards their Windows counterparts, particularly where audio software is concerned, but Sound Forge - currently on version 10 for Windows - is one of the exceptions, thanks to its reliability and deep overall feature set.
 Given that success, it’s perhaps odd then that, according to Sony, Sound Forge Pro Mac isn’t based on the Windows version at all but instead, is “built on a clean slate” for OSX - so how does it stand up?